albertcordina/Applicant-tracking-system/README.md

                                                     the authentication logic in multiple places.

    - AdminController

-      calls the ApplicantService class and contains the initBinder method with @InitBinder annotation, which trims strings for all String fields
+           Calls the ApplicantService class and contains the initBinder method with @InitBinder annotation, which trims strings for all String fields

             the endpoint methods @GetMapping:
                  admin- get to the admin.html page